 The Ebro Foods Group articulates its management around business segments that combine business activities and their geographic location.
 Its two key business lines are the production and distribution of (i) premium dry and fresh pasta, and (ii) rice and their culinary derivatives and accompaniments.
-Geographically, it is structured into four major regions: the Americas, Spain, Europe & Rest of the World.
+Geographically, it is structured into four major regions: the Americas, Spain, Europe & RoW.